esfx/esfx/docs-sources/overwrite/threading-countdown.md

 ---
-uid: threading-countdown
+uid: '@esfx/threading-countdown!'
 ---

-Provides the @"threading-countdown.CountdownEvent" class, a thread synchronization primitive for use with Workers.
+Provides the @"@esfx/threading-countdown!CountdownEvent:class" class, a thread synchronization primitive for use with Workers.

 # Overview